 Again, it is strongly recommended that the local Government will have a leading role in the overall planning to secure the basic water service in their area.
 They take action; from the installation of the pump to the maintenance of the pump, to keep sufficient stock of pumps & spare parts and to collect the payments of the community, in the way they think it's best.

 The DWD can buy the spare parts directly at the Country Representative for the BluePump, or contact BluePump in the Netherlands (info-add-bluepump.com) for additional assistance when needed.

 The advantages of the BlueZone Maintenance Model are:

 1.)
-Monitoring is taken care of by the DWD (which pump works and which pump doesn't);
+Monitoring is taken care of by the DWD (which pump work and which pump doesn't);

 2.)
 Direct feedback on the quality of the service is secured;

 3.)
 People know right from the start of the water project where to go in case of problems;